tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 Like SAT, efficient algorithms are known for solving *some* instances of this problem, but in general there is no known algorithm that always runs in less than exponential time for *all* instances.
 But no one has proven that such an algorithm doesn't exist.

 ## NP-Complete Problems
-[[NP-complete problem|NP-complete problems]] are a subset of hard problems that have an amazing property: if any *one* NP-complete program is easy, then they are *all* easy.
-In other words, if you can find a worst-case polynomial time algorithm for *one* NP-complete problem, then there must be worst-case polynomial-time algorithms for *all* NP-complete problems.
+[[NP-complete problem|NP-complete problems]] are a subset of hard problems that have an amazing property: if any *one* NP-complete program is easy, then *all* NP-complete problems are easy.
+In other words, if you can find a worst-case polynomial time algorithm for *any one* NP-complete problem, then there must be worst-case polynomial-time algorithms for *all* NP-complete problems.

-You only need to come up with a single polynomial-time algorithm for *one* NP-complete problem --- any one! --- and you will have automatically found a polynomial-time algorithm for *all* of them.

 Currently, no one knows if *any* NP-complete problem has a polynomial-time worse-case solution.